 - Return to the Lord, even though you are not reliable.

 III.
-Return to the Lord, for he is steadfast through cross and grave.
+Return to the Lord, for he is steadfast through cross

 The past three Wednesdays have greeted you with the same message: “Return to the Lord!”
 On one hand, it’s a no-brainer.
 Ash Wednesday called you to turn from your sin and return to the Lord—that’s the repeated call of Scripture telling you to repent.
 The past two Wednesdays have underscored that call to return to the Lord by reminding you of what he’s done for you.
 He has redeemed you, and he has promised to restore you.
 It’s all because of what the Lord has done for you that you have faith so that you trust the very one to whom you are returning.
 But what he has done also creates a significant challenge.
 Returning is quite difficult when you know that the Lord is the one who’s brought discipline upon you.
 Hosea calls out to the faithful, to you, saying, “Come, let us return to the Lord; for he has torn us, that he may heal us; he has struck us down, and he will bind us up” (v 1).
 Did you get that?
 The Lord has torn you and struck you down.
 And yet you’re supposed to return to him!?